Cleopatra Spring

 Are there other springs in Siwa?

-Yes, Siwa has over 200 natural springs.
-Fatnas Island and Bir Wahed are also popular for swimming and sunset views.
+Yes, Siwa has over 200 natural springs, including Bir Wahed and Fatnas Island.

 Cleopatra Spring: Siwa’s Oasis of Beauty, Myth, and Tranquility

 Cleopatra Spring isn't just a place to cool off — it’s a gateway into Egypt’s most peaceful and mystical oasis.
-Whether or not the legendary queen ever bathed in its waters, the experience of swimming in a spring that bubbles from deep beneath the desert, surrounded by palm trees and ancient tales, is simply unforgettable.
+Whether or not the legendary queen ever bathed in its waters, the experience of swimming in a spring bubbling beneath the desert sky is unforgettable.

 Ready to Explore Egypt Like Never Before?